 |atan||Arc tan.
 The similar usage as for normal|

 |square||Square has opposite curvature to all others.
 Emphasizes low-contrast details in noise background.|

 Mostly (all) widely used displays are using the gamma correction.
 The correction transforms already mapped i so response on linear stimulus in input intensity is linear response (humans perception).

 The gamma correction takes the form

 where γ is 4.2 for sRGB and 4.0 for AdobeRGB display.
 Without the correction, images appears too dim.

-In case of color images, the scaled component is not more directly the intensity but the L component of CIE Luv color space:
+In case of colour images, the scaled component is not more directly the intensity but the L component of CIE Luv color space:

 I ≡ L = 116 Y1/3 - 16.

-The colors itself are untouched.
-The scaled value I' and color is than transformed back to CIE XYZ.
-The reason of the technique is saving of colors.
-Without the transformation colors are deformed and does not corresponds to human perception.
+The colours itself are untouched.
+The scaled value I' and colour is than transformed back to CIE XYZ.
+The reason of the technique is saving of colours.
+Without the transformation colours are deformed and does not corresponds to human perception.